 Frequently Asked Questions

-Caprese salad is traditionally made with fresh Mozarella cheese, tomatoes, fresh basil leaves and some salt.
+Caprese salad is traditionally made with fresh Mozzarella cheese, tomatoes, fresh basil leaves, and some salt.
 It is then drizzled with extra virgin olive oil.
 Some people like to add a drizzle of balsamic vinegar for a slightly tangy and sweet contrast.

 No, Caprese salad and bruschetta are two distinct Italian dishes, although they do share some similarities.
-Both dishes use fresh basil and tomatoes, extra virgin olive oil and, sometimes, baslamic vinegar.
-But, the primary difference between the two is that Caprese salad is a cold salad made with tomatoes, mozzarella, and basilwhile bruschetta is an appetizer made with toasted bread and topped with a variety of ingredients, including tomatoes.
+Both dishes use fresh basil and tomatoes, extra virgin olive oil, and, sometimes, balsamic vinegar.
+But, the primary difference between the two is that Caprese salad is a cold salad made with tomatoes, mozzarella, and basil while bruschetta is an appetizer made with toasted bread and topped with a variety of ingredients, including tomatoes.

 Here are some common reasons why your Caprese salad might be watery: